 $ rabbitmqctl set_permissions -p logging guest “.*” “.*” “.*”

 Create a new exchange on RabbitMQ with the name you defined in the configuration as a producer.

 $ ./bin/console rabbitmq:setup-fabric

-Now our rabbitmq server is ready to accept logs that sent by our application.
+Now the RabbitMQ server is ready to receive logs from the application.

 protected function configure()